ZeitOnline/briefkasten/README.rst

 While the original releases were geared towards an instance of the briefkasten application hosted by `ZEIT ONLINE <https://ssl.zeit.de/briefkasten/submit>`_ further development is planned to make the application useful 'out of the box'.
 In particular:

- * provide means to customize the look of an instance without having to modify the application's markup itself
  * provide fully functional deployment scripts that create a 'best practice' installation from scratch, including web server, SSL setup, installation of all dependencies etc.